moyinoluwa/documentation/docs/CRMUserManual.md

 ## INTRODUCTION

-Customer Relationship Management (CRM) is a combination of strategies and technology that is used to analyse and manage customer interactions throughout the customer lifecycle so as to improve customer service relationship
+Customer Relationship Management (CRM) is a combination of strategies and technology that is used to analyse and manage customer interactions throughout the customer lifecycle so as to improve customer service relationship.
+The URL for CRM is http://hrcore.ng/CRM/login

 # NOTE
 CRM has an Admin side and user side.